UCHMS19-20/Emu-vs-Aussies-Final-Project/README.md

 ## Description

-This Project is a turn based game where the emus and the Australians fight.
-You control the Emus and your goal is to take over the  Australian base and guide the emus to victory.
+In this game you have the ability to create and control as many emus as your money allows to crush the Australian competition.
+This games should take about 2-7 minutes for an average game.
+All te directions are included inside of it hopefully the game is enjoyable to play.

 ## Flowchart Documentation